Schmoller/Tubes/README.md

 Once you have finished a translation please submit a Pull Request.
 Please remember to use **UTF-8** encoding on language files.

+### Building
+Make sure you have python installed and available on the system PATH.

+Run "gradlew build" from a terminal/command prompt.
+The output will be in build/libs